LL-Pengfei/CS1010-AY1819S1-Personal/docs/as02-comments.md

 We can break the problem down into three sub-problems.
 So, write three functions:

 1. Given a number $n$, perform one step of the operation.
-This can be solve with a simple `if-else` statement.
-Most studnets do not have a problem with this.
+This can be solved with a simple `if-else` statement.
+Most students do not have a problem with this.

 2. Given a number $n$, find the stopping time.
-This involves repeatedly calling `one_collatz_step` until we reaches 1, and count how many steps is needed.
-Most students do not have problem with this.
+This involves repeatedly calling `one_collatz_step` until we reach 1, and count how many steps are needed.
+Most students do not have a problem with this.

 3. Given a number $N$, find the number between 1 to $N$, inclusive, that gives the largest stopping time, _breaking tie by choosing the larger number_.

 This is similar to the max problem that we have seen since Lecture 1, so most students are able to solve this.
 About 1/6 of you, however, did not properly break ties by choosing the larger number.
-Recall from your Tutorial 1 that, when you compare with `max_so_far`, whether you use `>` or `>=` makes a big different here.
+Recall from your Tutorial 1 that, when you compare with `max_so_far`, whether you use `>` or `>=` makes a big difference here.
 You get 1 mark deduction if you do not break ties properly.

 ### Weekday

 Let's look at how to solve this problem without using any formula.
 The most straightforward way is to count how many days have passed since January 1, 1900, and do a `% 7`.

-We can break the problem down into several sub-problems.
+We can break the problem down into several subproblems.
 Suppose the input date is `year`, `month` and `day`,

-1. Count the number of days from January 1, 1900 to December 31, the year before (i.e., `year-1`).
+1. Count the number of days from January 1, 1900, to December 31, the year before (i.e., `year-1`).

 This can be done by just summing up, in a loop, the days in every year from 1900 to `year-1`, inclusive.
 For each year, if it is a leap year, add 366, otherwise, add 365.

-Some common mistakes include error in loop terminating condition (either add one extra year or one less year).
+Some common mistakes include an error in loop terminating condition (either adds one extra year or one less year).

 2. Check if a year is a leap year.